burak-kara/burak-kara/README.md

 Hey 👋🏻,

 I am a MSc new grad in CS with junior-level full stack developer experience from Ozyegin University, Istanbul, Türkiye.
 I have been working on multimedia (particularly, 360-degree video) streaming on my academic studies with Nokia (Finland) for more than 2 years.
-Several papers and patent fillings from these studies can be found at my [website](https://burak-kara.dev/academic#publications).
+Details can be found [here](https://burak-kara.dev/experience).
+Several papers and patent fillings from these studies and my academic background can be found at my [website](https://burak-kara.dev/academic).

 I have been gaining hands-on experience in full-stack development with React Native, Node.js based frameworks such as React (JS and TS), NestJS, NextJS using in both school, side projects and at the enterprise level.
 Also, I use Python (Networking, Data Science and scripting), C++ (socket programming), R (plotting and basic data processing) and Shell scripting.
 Recently, I have started to write in Ruby on Rails and Ember.js for my new occupation.
+More details on my experience at [here](https://burak-kara.dev/experience).
+Last, I hold a couple of [honors](https://burak-kara.dev/awards).

 I believe languages and frameworks are just tools to solve problems and express our inner creativity.
 Therefore, there is nothing wrong with trying a new one, at least to suppress an inner curiosity 🤙🤙

+🚴‍♂️ I have started to ride in summer 2021 where I was able to ride just a couple of KMs.
+Since then, I am riding and observing my progress to the current where I can ride more than 100 KMs with ease.
+Some of my rides can be seen [here](https://burak-kara.dev/social).

 I would like to gain some experience Go.
 I have mainly coding for the commercial products hosted on GitLab.
 Therefore, the activity here can seem less.